offthedial/site/src/pages/posts/idtga-25.md

 - Added new section in reporting, which adds a new rule that teams must try to resolve all incidents internally before reporting (unless an exemption applies - see [rules](https://otd.ink/idtga/rules).
 - Added new section in subs to clarify what happens when there are no eligible subs that have signed up.
 - The [bot page](https://otd.ink/bot) has been updated to reflect active commands.
-- The [feedback page](https://otd.ink/feedback) has been changed to be a redirection to the google form that has feedback.
+- The [feedback page](https://otd.ink/feedback) has been changed to be a redirection to the google form that has feedback form.
 - The [staff page](https://otd.ink/staff) is being changed as there have been some staff changes.
 Note that this is not yet complete.
+- Naming of seasons has reverted back to numbers (in this case IDTGA 25) instead of month/year.

 ### Here's a rundown on what IDTGA is:
 It's Dangerous to go Alone is our flagship, **solo registration** tournament.
 Focused on creating balanced teams, and being accessible to everyone.